Nominal power (photovoltaic)

-The nominal power is the nameplate capacity of photovoltaic (PV) devices, such as solar cells, modules and systems, and is determined by measuring the electric current and voltage in a circuit, while varying the resistance under precisely defined conditions.
+Nominal power (or peak power) is the nameplate capacity of photovoltaic (PV) devices, such as solar cells, modules and systems.
+It is determined by measuring the electric current and voltage in a circuit, while varying the resistance under precisely defined conditions.
 The nominal power is important for designing an installation in order to correctly dimension its cabling and converters.

+Nominal power is also called peak power because the test conditions at which it is determined are similar to the maximum irradiation from the sun.
+Thus this quantity approximates the theoretical maximum production of the panel on a clear sunny day with the panel oriented perpendicular to the sun.

-The peak power is not the same as the power under actual radiation conditions.
-In practice, this will be approximately 15-20% lower due to the considerable heating of the solar cells.
+The nominal power is generally not reached under actual radiation conditions.
+In practice, actual conditions will allow for approximately 15-20% lower generation due to the considerable heating of the solar cells.

 Moreover, in installations where electricity is converted to AC, such as solar power plants, the actual total electricity generation capacity is limited by the inverter, which is usually sized at a lower peak capacity than the solar system for economic reasons.
-Since the peak DC power is reached only for a few hours each year, using a smaller inverter allows to save money on the inverter while clipping (wasting) only a very small portion of the total energy production.
-The capacity of the power plant after DC-AC conversion is usually reported in WAC as opposed to Wp or WDC.
+Since the peak DC power is reached only for a few hours each year, using a smaller inverter allows financial savings on the inverter while clipping (wasting) only a very small portion of the total energy production.
+The capacity of the power plant after DC-AC conversion is usually reported in WAC as opposed to WDC or Watt-peak (Wp).

 Standard test conditions

 The nominal power of PV devices is measured under standard test conditions (STC), specified in standards such as IEC 61215, IEC 61646 and UL 1703.
-Specifically, the light intensity is 1000 W/m2, with a spectrum similar to sunlight hitting the earth's surface at latitude 35°N in the summer (airmass 1.5), the temperature of the cells being 25 °C. The power is measured while varying the resistive load on the module between an open and closed circuit (between maximum and minimum resistance).
+Specifically, the light intensity is 1000 W/m2, with a spectrum similar to sunlight hitting the Earth's surface at latitude 35°N in the summer (airmass 1.5), the temperature of the cells being 25 °C. The power is measured while varying the resistive load on the module between an open and closed circuit (between maximum and minimum resistance).
 The highest power thus measured is the 'nominal' power of the module in watts.
 This nominal power divided by the light power that falls on a given area of a photovoltaic device (area × 1000 W/m2) defines its efficiency, the ratio of the device's electrical output to the incident energy.

-Watt-peak
+Units

+In the context of domestic PV installations, the kilowatt (symbol kW) is the most common unit for nominal power, for example Ppeak = 1 kW.

-The International Bureau of Weights and Measures, which maintains the SI-standard, states that the physical unit and its symbol should not be used to provide specific information about a given physical quantity and that neither should be the sole source of information on a quantity.
-Nonetheless, colloquial English sometimes conflates the quantity power and its unit by using the non-SI unit watt-peak and the non-SI symbol Wp prefixed as within the SI, e.g. kilowatt-peak (kWp), megawatt-peak (MWp), etc. As such a photovoltaic installation may for example be described as having "one kilowatt-peak" in the meaning "one kilowatt of peak power".
-Similarly outside the SI, the peak power is sometimes written as "P = 1 kWp" as opposed to "Ppeak = 1 kW".
-In the context of domestic PV installations, the kilowatt (kW) is the most common unit for peak power, sometimes stated as kWp.
+Colloquial English sometimes conflates the quantity power and its unit by using the non-standard label watt-peak (symbol Wp), possibly prefixed as in kilowatt-peak (kWp), megawatt-peak (MWp), etc. For example, a photovoltaic installation may be described as having "one kilowatt-peak of power" ("P = 1 kWp").

+However, in the International System of Units (SI), the physical unit (and its symbol) should not be used to provide specific information about the conditions assumed for measuring a given physical quantity.